 We may not invest in assets that are not included in the Allianz permissible asset database.
-Apart from limited exceptions, as approved by our Board, Shareholder investments are limited to securities rated as being at least equivalent to Standard and Poor's BBB- rating at worst ("investment grade").
+Apart from limited exceptions, as approved by our Board, Shareholder investments are limited to securities rated as being at least equivalent to Standard and Poor's BBB-rating at worst ("investment grade").

-We may only enter into reinsurance contracts with counterparties approved by Allianz Group.
+We may only enterinto reinsurance contracts with counterparties approved by Allianz Group.
 As per Allianz Group's criteria only reinsurance counterparties with a minimum S&P credit rating of "A" are acceptable.

-As at 31 December 2022, Allianz Darta holds a receivable to the value of €378m (2021: €393m) that is recoverable against future payments to the Italian Tax Authority.
+As at 31 December 2023, we held a receivable to the value of €363m (2022: €378m) that is recoverable against future payments to the Italian Tax Authority.